The-Chicago-Network/WOB_Eleventy_Shoelace/profileMaker/README.md

 This script outputs .MD files from a JSON file containing an array of profile objects.
 These objects should be formatted as below.
 First convert your CSV to JSON via the [csvtojson cli](https://github.com/Keyang/node-csvtojson), first ensuring that you have changed all column headers to match the object properties below.

 ## Instructions
-1. Install csv2json, if necessary
+1. Install csvtojson, if necessary
 ``` bash
 	npm i -g csvtojson
  ```